Riasy7/Football-Win-Predictor/README.md

   - Now, we can start training our machine learning model.
 We use *RandomForestClassifier*, this is a model I imported from scikit-learn.
 This model is really powerful as is really useful.
     - Here's a few things to know about RandomForestClassifier:
       - A random forest is a number of decision trees, and each decision tree has slightly different params.
+        Refer to this module for more information on rfc: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html
         <img src="https://miro.medium.com/v2/resize:fit:1358/1*i69vGs4AfhdhDUOlaPVLSA.png" alt="Terms to Understand">

       - Let's say a team has the opponent code of 18, and another is 14, this doesn't mean that it's more difficult to win if you're 18.
 They are just values we set for different opponents.
 Now this is where random forest comes in, a linear model wouldn't have picked this fact up, whereas random forest does pick it up.